From Observations to States: Latent Time Series Forecasting: Introduction

 To address this question, we propose \textbf{Latent Time Series Forecasting~(\MODEL)}, a general training paradigm that reformulates TSF as latent state prediction rather than direct regression in the observation space.
 The key idea is to explicitly construct a structured latent state space and learn temporal dynamics within this space, which encourages temporally coherent representations and improves robustness under noisy and partial observations.

 Specifically, we first pre-train an AutoEncoder to encode the historical observations at each time step into a sequence of higher-dimensional latent representations, aiming to purify noise and recover missing state information.
 We then train the standard TSF backbone to predict future latent states from historical ones within the constructed latent space.
 The decoder is used only to map predicted latent states back to the observation space for final forecasting.
 Training is guided by a joint prediction and alignment objective defined directly in the latent space.
-We provide a theoretical analysis showing that the latent objectives implicitly enhances the mutual information between predicted representations and ground-truth statets and observations, leading to more robust latent dynamics learning.
-As illustrated in \cref{fig:Intro_Pic}~(c), this paradigm effectively restores temporal locality and spectral structure in the learned representations, while simultaneously achieving superior forecasting performance.
+We provide a theoretical analysis showing that the latent objectives can be motivated as surrogates for maximizing the mutual information between predicted representations and ground-truth states and observations, leading to more robust latent dynamics learning.
+As illustrated in \cref{fig:Intro_Pic}~(c), this paradigm effectively restores temporal locality and spectral structure in the learned space, while achieving superior forecasting performance.

 Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=*, itemsep=0.1pt, topsep=0.2pt] \item We identify and quantify \textbf{Latent Chaos} in modern TSF models, revealing that despite high accuracy, learned latent representations are temporally disorganized.